 This may or may not be true.
 But it would be best to verify before you assume that your travel agent provides 24/7 personal support and international contact numbers.

 Nowadays, 24/7 access across all time zones is a significant selling point for airlines and major hotel providers.

 3. Travel agents are specialists

 Again, verify before you assume that your travel agent is a specialist.

 The word specialist is an extensive term.
 Booking a flight in the Global Distribution System that all travel agents use requires skills and expertise and is, in many ways, not destination specific.
 Some commands show availability, sell a seat, and price the booking regardless of destination.

 On the other hand, if you plan a trip to Europe, Singapore, or Hawaii, you would want a destination specialist.
 The flight would be a part of it, but you would also want someone who has put together fantastic and successful trips in the past with rave reviews to prove it.

 The harsh reality for many travel agencies is that they have to serve the business that comes their way.
 And with this follows an industry with more travel generalists and fewer travel specialists.

 Is it worth booking through a travel agent?

 There are situations where you should contact your travel agent for a quote.
-These include when booking complicated trips, needing expertise, qualifying for special prices or booking flights for large groups.
+These include booking complicated trips, needing expertise, qualifying for special prices, or booking flights for large groups.
 But generally speaking, you will save money if you book yourself online.